 Specifications

-- Closure:all types of closure, zipper from D 16mm)
+- Closure: all closure types, zipper from D 16mm)

 Shielding Effectiveness